Yet More Replies

 On the contrary, as I have shown (here, here, here and here), DL is to FL as Astrology is to Astronomy.

 Comrade Kosloff again:

-Well, comrade Artesian is receiving a well-deserved slapping from yours truly, here, so I won't comment on his asinine speculations, but he, like several others involved in this 'discussion', is quite happy to make things up about me and what I have or haven't read, but from a position of almost total ignorance.
+Well, comrade Artesian received a well-deserved slapping from yours truly, here, so I won't comment on his asinine speculations.
+However, like several others involved in this 'discussion', he is quite happy to make things up about me and what I have or haven't read, but from a position of almost total ignorance.
 And it is quite obvious why these characters do this: to distract attention from the fact that not one of them can tell us what a 'dialectical contradiction' is.
-Indeed, comrade Kosloff tries to cover his shame with the use of yet more anally-orientated language, like so many other dialecticians with whom I have debated this over the years.
+Indeed, comrade Kosloff tries to cover his shame (and possible ignorance) with the use of yet more anally-orientated language, like so many other dialecticians with whom I have debated this over the years.

 No doubt, had he been around in the 1870s, he'd have passed this comment: